 Doane University Honors Program

 The Honors Program is designed to enrich, in a variety of ways, the educational experience of selected Doane students.
 Specialized, interdisciplinary, three-credit honors (HNR 302 ) seminars form the intellectual core of the program.
-One other important component of the Honors Program is a study abroad experience undertaken during the junior or senior year.
-The culminating experience is a collaborative research project carried out by all honors students during their final spring semester at Doane.
+One other important component of the Honors Program is an experiential learning experience undertaken during the junior or senior year.
+The culminating experience is HNR 402 , a collaborative research project carried out by all honors students during their final spring semester at Doane.
 Student initiative, creativity, and leadership are expected in all phases of the program.

-Honors students must take an HNR 200 seminar during the spring semester of their first year and HNR 302 during three out of the following four on-campus semesters.
+Honors students must take an HNR 200 seminar during the spring semester of their first year and HNR 302 during three out of the following five semesters.
+The experiential learning project should occur during a semester in which students are not taking an HNR 302 seminar.
 During their final spring semester, all honors students must take HNR 402 , a collaborative research project.

 All first-year students will be invited to apply for the Honors Program during their first fall semester at Doane University.
-Students must fill out an application and submit an essay.
+Students must fill out an application, submit two essays, and secure a letter of recommendation from a professor at Doane.
 The selection process will take place during the fall semester.
-The new honors cohort will begin the Honors Program in the following spring semester.
+The new honors cohort will begin the Honors Program in the following spring semester with the HNR 200 course.

 Criteria for Admission

-Students will be selected for entry into the Honors Program by the Honors Program Committee and the Vice President for Academic Affairs.
+Students will be selected for entry into the Honors Program by the Honors Program Committee and the Chief Academic Officer.
 Talented students will be screened according to their academic potential, written and oral communication skills, accomplishments and talents, leadership, and commitment to academic excellence.

 Criteria to Remain in the Honors Program